HjaltiThrastarson/Pytorchtest/readme.md

 * ``` docker run -v C:/Users/Notandi/Documents/Dropbox/Python/pytorchtest:/code -it --rm -p 8888:8888 pytorchtest:1.0  ./jupyter_run.sh```

-Go to your browser and type in 'http://localhost:8888' and type in the token shown in the console window to login
+Go to your browser and type in http://localhost:8888 and type in the token shown in the console window to login

+### Linux & MacOs

+Not currently tested on those operating systems.
+Probably works with a little change to the run commands